Quantum key distribution over a metropolitan network using an integrated photonics based prototype

-Although \ac{QKD} has been established as a standard for information-theoretic security for more than two decades\cite{Pirandola2020-mb}, its widespread adoption across networks has been constrained by hardware limitations, as traditional \ac{QKD} implementations rely on bulky, expensive components that are difficult to scale within dense telecommunication environments.
+Although \ac{QKD} has been established as a standard for information-theoretic security for more than two decades\cite{Pirandola2020-mb}, its widespread adoption across networks has been constrained by hardware limitations.
+Previous works in field-deployability have already demonstrated that long-term autonomous stability is achievable over existing communication infrastructures \cite{Chen2025-cw}.
+However, early implementations often relied on bulky, expensive components that are difficult to scale within dense telecommunication environments.
 Consequently, for over a decade, the focus has shifted from fundamental protocol demonstrations to the realization of scalable architectures \cite{RevModPhys.92.025002}.
 Among the various approaches to address these scalability challenges, \acp{PIC} have emerged as a promising solution by allowing the consolidation of multiple optical components on a single sub-centimeter chip, eliminating the need for discrete bulk optical components that are sensitive to mechanical perturbations and thermal gradients.
-The resulting compact form factor and low-power consumption (order of \unit{\milli\watt}) allow the implementation of more practical and environmentally robust modules suitable for real-world telecommunications infrastructure \cite{Labonte2024-bp}.
+The resulting compact form factor and low-power electrical consumption in the order of \unit{\milli\watt}, compared to hundreds of \unit{\milli\watt} in bulk systems, allow the implementation of more practical and environmentally robust modules suitable for real-world telecommunication infrastructures \cite{Labonte2024-bp}.

 In this paper, we present the design, implementation and characterization of a \ac{PIC} based, field-deployable \ac{QKD} system based on time-bin encoding.
 Our system was designed with scalability, manufacturing efficiency and cost in mind.
 Using standardized footprints for the receiver and transmitter, it can accommodate a wide range of link distances and losses.
-The system has successfully performed key exchanges on more than 4\unit{\kilo\meter} of metropolitan optical fiber with stable operation tested for around 12 day-night cycles.
+The system has successfully performed key exchanges on more than \qty{4}{\kilo\meter} of metropolitan optical fiber with stable operation tested for around 12 day-night cycles.

-The protocol used in this work is the two-detector 3-state time-bin encoded BB84 with one decoy state\cite{Boaron_2018}.
+The protocol used in this work is the 3-state time-bin encoded BB84 with one decoy state\cite{Boaron_2018}.
 The full security analysis of the protocol used is detailed in the works of Rusca\cite{Rusca2018-ch,Rusca_SecurityProof}.
 The prototype implementing this protocol is shown in Fig.\ref{fig:QKD_Prototype_Setup}.